BitcoinDesign/Guide/guide/designing-products/interoperability.md

 Over the years, bitcoin wallets have implemented various features in different ways, partly because standards take time to evolve.
 Standards such as [BIP39 recovery phrases](/guide/glossary/#recovery-phrase) and [wallet descriptors](/guide/glossary/#output-script-descriptor) should be used to create wallet backups within your applications.

-Backing up payment channels that are part of the Lightning network can be more difficult.
+Backing up payment channels that are part of the Lightning Network can be more difficult.
 Currently, no standards exist for this, nor is it possible to have a static backup method like you can with on-chain bitcoin.
 Payment channels states regularly change and thus need to be regularly updated.
 Some applications make use of static-channel-backup (SCB) files, though this is still an evolving standard.

 It should be convenient for users to back up the relevant information they need for recovery with other applications.
 An example solution is to provide a [printable template or downloadable PDF](https://www.figma.com/file/sJYnyi2amehFJ2JpDgj978/Bitcoin-Wallet---Paper-Backup-Template?node-id=1%3A535) with the wallet name, software name and version, address type, wallet descriptors, and other non-standard information.
-If your application makes use of the Lightning network this could be done in conjunction with regular, encrypted SCB cloud backups.
+If your application makes use of the Lightning Network this could be done in conjunction with regular, encrypted SCB cloud backups.

 </div>